cfultz/androidand.me/about.md

 ## What does all that have to do with Android and Me?

 Nothing really.
-I wanted to let you know who you were reading posts by sooooo :bowtie:
+I wanted to let you know who you were reading posts by sooooo :D

 ## So, what is Android and Me?!